Skip to content

 Symptoms of specific phobias may include:

-• Anticipatory anxiety, which involves becoming nervous ahead of time about being in certain situations or coming into contact with the object of your phobia.
-(For example, a person with a fear of dogs may become anxious about going for a walk because he or she may see a dog along the way.)
+• Anticipatory anxiety, which involves becoming nervous ahead of time about being in certain situations or coming into contact with the object of your phobia; for example, a person with a fear of dogs may become anxious about going for a walk because they may see a dog along the way.

 Children with a specific phobia may express their anxiety by crying, clinging to a parent, or throwing a tantrum.